dlovell/jenkins_project/README.md

        * add '465' to the text box labelled 'SMTP Port'
   * To do this in a smarter way (recommended): set up a different mail server and enter its information.

-* Setting up Git Commit Hook
-	* Install Github plugin.
-Enter the URL for the repository, and ensure that the jenkins users' ssh keys are added on github.
-	* On Github, click on the repository settings, and add a post-receive hook.
-Click the github plugin page, and add the url for the jenkins server, appended with "/github-webhook/".

 ## Notes